nqd/nqd.github.io/_posts/2019-06-09-gqlgen-subscriptions.md

 Why [gqlgen](https://gqlgen.com/)?
 It's based in Golang, and strong type by design.
 And easy to work with.

-## Work with one handler, let's make it simple
+## Work with one worker, let's make it simple

 My first attempt to use the default todo app, with a subscription to newly created todo.
 Defining a struct to keep all todos